 A mainstream filmmaker Miranda July certainly is not – if you were to imagine a mirror opposite in terms of where she sits on the spectrum of woman directors you would probably find someone like Nora Ephron.
 July’s films come together in ways that are not always neatly wrapped – you can search in vain for cliche cues and banal epiphanies.
 The whimsy does settle down with undeniable effect.
 The cat narration (conducted by Miranda July herself affecting an annoyingly squawky child’s voice), for example, seems an irritatingly twee effect at the outset but soon develops an extraordinary striking and poetic viewpoint – and eventually leads to a heartbreaking end.
 The scenes with Hamish Linklater talking to the moon and freezing time pan out into some potent writing in the scene where we see him with Miranda held under a blanket not wanting to unfreeze her and allow the moment to transpire where she will leave him.

 Yet for all her claim that she writes her films and stories about emotions rather than plot, Miranda July’s central character is a curiously blank one.
 Her portrayal of relationships seems oddly dissociated from any negative emotions such as anger, pain, guilt or unhappiness.
 At most, we see her expressing frustration at her failure to get inspired about her series of YouTube dance moves.
 Her having an affair with David Warshofsky sits in a black box where we are left entirely in the dark regarding any of her reasons for doing so, about her unhappiness at staying with Hamish Linklater or indeed for eventually leaving Warshofsky.
-That leaves the central character an odd blank in terms of effect – The Future almost feels like a film made for the autistic where the character’s emotional reactions have all been surgically excised.
+That leaves the central character an odd blank in terms of effect – The Future almost feels like a film where the character’s emotional reactions have all been surgically excised.
 Certainly, the last scene of the film is an oddly affecting one but it says so much in terms of what the characters have never discussed as to be frustrating.